Hero Background

 2.2 Consider Health, Air Quality & Dust Control

 Remodeling can temporarily worsen indoor air quality if it isn't managed properly.
-Dust, old insulation, adhesives, and paints can affect your breathing and comfort — especially if you have children, older adults, or pets at home.
+Dust, adhesives, and finishes can affect comfort — especially if you have children, older adults, or pets at home.

-The U.S. Environmental Protection Agency (EPA) publishes guidance on minimizing indoor environmental concerns during remodeling, including dust, moisture, and ventilation.
-Their resource Addressing Indoor Environmental Concerns During Remodeling is a helpful checklist to review with your contractor.
+The U.S. Environmental Protection Agency (EPA) shares practical steps for reducing indoor environmental concerns during remodeling: Addressing Indoor Environmental Concerns During Remodeling.

-A quality remodeler in The Woodlands will protect adjacent rooms, use proper dust barriers, and plan ventilation during demolition and installation.
-When you speak with your remodeling contractor, be sure to ask how they manage dust and air quality on-site.
+A quality remodeler will protect adjacent rooms, use proper dust barriers, and plan ventilation during demolition and installation.
+For a broader comfort-focused approach, see: sustainable interiors playbook (water, energy, materials, IAQ).

 3. Redesign the Layout for How You Live Now

 Once you understand what you're working with, the next step is to rethink the layout.
-This is where older Woodlands kitchens gain the biggest day-to-day improvements.
+This is where older Woodlands kitchens gain the biggest day-to-day improvement.

 3.1 Common Layout Transformations in The Woodlands